What to do with your unwanted clothes?

 - Next recall roughly how much the item cost new – most stores prefer the items to have cost $50 or more when new.
 Unfortunately this is the reality.
 I have had people tell me how they have nice clothes from a department store (like Kohls or JC Penney) but they aren’t taken at the consignment store.
 That is because those brands are not what they are looking for.
 The clothes need to be a higher level brand and usually the $50 mark is the test.
 If it’s from a cheaper brand or store, it should go to the donate pile.

-- Lastly, before taking an item to consignment make sure the items are wrinkle-free and clean.
+- Lastly, before taking an item to consignment (or sending them in for online resale) make sure the items are wrinkle-free and clean.
 Use a cloth or sponge to clean up shoes, it makes a difference, trust me!
 And by all means, NEVER take your items in a plastic garbage bag.
 Use nice reusable bags or old paper shopping bags.

-Every consignment store is different and quite frankly you will learn through trial and error.
-It also helps to call or go online and get their guidance.
-However, from experience it really all depends on their intake people.
+Every consignment store (and online site) is different and quite frankly you will learn through trial and error.
+It also helps to call or go online and read their guidance.
+However, from experience it often depends on the people who intake the clothes.
 For more on how to be effective with consignment check out my blog on why you need a consignment store strategy.

 What about the rest of the unwanted clothes?